 Agrisilviculture (integrating trees with crops) is a dominant land-use system in Northern Nigeria's savanna regions, offering food security, soil fertility, and environmental benefits.
 Date palm cultivation is particularly significant in this zone for its nutritional and economic value.
 However, agricultural intensification has increased reliance on agrochemicals (pesticides, fertilizers, herbicides), raising concerns about harmful residue accumulation in food and the environment.
 The date palm plantation at Modibbo Adama University (MAU), Yola, serves as a vital resource for research, teaching, demonstration, and local fruit production under agrisilvicultural practices.
-Despite its importance, no comprehensive assessment exists of agrochemical residues in Fruits Leaves and Soil.
+Despite its importance, no comprehensive assessment exists of agrochemical residues in fruits leaves and soil.
 Global studies show that long-term agricultural practices can lead to toxic element accumulation in plant tissues, sometimes exceeding safe limits even when soil and water appear uncontaminated, a phenomenon that has not been investigated at the MAU plantation.
 Compounding factors specific to the study area include Climatic conditions in Yola's Sudano-Sahelian zone (prolonged dry seasons, high temperatures, water stress) that may uniquely affect agrochemical persistence and uptake.
 Complex interfaces in agrisilvicultural systems may influence residue distribution in ways not fully understood.
 Absence of baseline data prevents evidence-based recommendations for safe practices.
 Health and environmental implications are significant: date fruits are consumed without processing, which might reduce residues; leaves could introduce contaminants into livestock feed; and soil may act as a long-term sink affecting system sustainability.

 This study addresses the critical knowledge gap regarding the presence, concentration, and distribution of agrochemical residues in date palm fruits, leaves, and soil within the MAU plantation under existing agrisilvicultural management.